 - Gripwell Review for the AR-15 – Want a better way to hold on to the mag well of your AR?
 Take a look at the Gripwell.

-- Remington RF-05 Hunting Boots Review – If you are looking for a waterproof, leather hunting boot good for all weather conditions, take a look at these Remington boots.
+- Remington RF-05 Hunting Boots– If you are looking for a waterproof, leather hunting boot good for all weather conditions, take a look at these Remington boots.
 We found them to be durable and comfortable.

 If there is a gun or some piece of kit that you would like to see reviewed, let us know!
-The writers here are always looking to provide you with reviews that benefit you.
+The writers here are always looking to provide you with information that can benefit you.
 So, if there is something you want to see, sound off!